 Picture of Key Monastery in Kaza, courtesy of Shaiwal Thakur.

 The landscapes of both valleys are incredible, and incredibly different too.

 Kullu valleys hosts beautiful pine forests, grassy meadows, lakes and many many waterfalls along the way.
 Every place is lush with tropical vegetation, and sometimes you just want to sit and stare in awe at everything that surrounds you.

 It also rains quite a lot in Kullu, no wonder everything is so green.
 Which also means you might see rainbows on the trek, and who doesn’t like rainbows.

 As you move closer to the pass, the landscape changes again, it’s less lush, but just extremely grand.
 You’ll even find several unnamed lakes at a distance in some places.

-Spiti valley on the other hand represents beauty of a different sort.
+Spiti valley, on the other hand, represents the beauty of a different sort.
 It holds badass glaciers, barren and rugged valleys, and lots of scree and moraines.
 It is a rough and tough terrain.
 I am sure you are thinking 'What's so great about a barren landscape', but all I can say is, you'll know when you walk in Spiti valley yourself.

 Maybe I can try and explain to give you an idea.
 Remember when you were a little kid, and everything around you just felt gigantic.
 Out of your reach.
 You were just too little for everything; door handles, buttons in a lift, and the cookies jar on the kitchen counter and so on.
 You'll feel somewhat similar walking on the huge glaciers and the valleys in Spiti.